-- When we give you our decision, we will use the "standard" deadlines unless we have agreed to use the "fast" deadlines.
-A standard coverage decision means we will give you an answer within 72 hours after we receive your doctor's statement.
-A fast coverage decision means we will answer within 24 hours after we receive your doctor's statement. - To get a fast coverage decision, you must meet two requirements: - O You can get a fast coverage decision only if you are asking for a drug you have not yet received.
-(You cannot ask for a fast coverage decision if you are asking us to pay you back for a drug you have already bought.) - You can get a fast coverage decision only if using the standard deadlines could cause serious harm to your health or hurt your ability to function. - If your doctor or other prescriber tells us that your health requires a "fast coverage decision," we will automatically agree to give you a fast coverage decision. - If you ask for a fast coverage decision on your own (without your doctor's or other prescriber's support), we will decide whether your health requires that we give you a fast coverage decision. - o If we decide that your medical condition does not meet the requirements for a fast coverage decision, we will send you a letter that says so (and we will use the standard deadlines instead). - This letter will tell you that if your doctor or other prescriber asks for the fast coverage decision, we will automatically give a fast coverage decision. - o The letter will also tell how you can file a complaint about our decision to give you a standard coverage decision instead of the fast coverage decision you requested.
-It tells how to file a "fast" complaint, which means you would get our answer to your complaint within 24 hours of receiving the complaint.
-(The process for making a complaint is different from the process for coverage decisions and appeals.
-For more information about the process for making complaints, see Section 10 of this chapter.)
+Standard coverage decisions are made within 72 hours after we receive your doctor's statement.
+Fast coverage decisions are made within 24 hours after we receive your doctor's statement.

+If your health requires it, ask us to give you a fast coverage decision.
+To get a fast coverage decision, you must meet two requirements:

+- You must be asking for a drug you have not yet received.
+(You cannot ask for fast coverage decision to be paid back for a drug you have already bought.) - Using the standard deadlines could cause serious harm to your health or hurt your ability to function. - If your doctor or other prescriber tells us that your health requires a fast coverage decision, we will automatically give you a fast coverage decision. - If you ask for a fast coverage decision on your own, without your doctor or prescriber's support, we will decide whether your health requires that we give you a fast coverage decision.
+If we do not approve a fast coverage decision, we will send you a letter that: - o Explains that we will use the standard deadlines. - Explains if your doctor or other prescriber asks for the fast coverage decision, we will automatically give you a fast coverage decision. - Tells you how you can file a fast complaint about our decision to give you a standard coverage decision instead of the fast coverage decision you requested.
+We will answer your complaint within 24 hours of receipt.